lintje/lintje.dev/src/_docs/automated-review.md

 ## Continuous integration

+### GitHub Action

+Lintje is available as a GitHub Action on the [GitHub marketplace](https://github.com/marketplace/actions/lintje).

 ### Semaphore

 [Semaphore](https://semaphoreci.com/) has an environment variables that contains the range of commits that were pushed for a given workflow.
 This tests all the commits that are included in a Pull Request or Git push on a branch.